ydahal1/ydahal1/jokes.md

-I made a belt out of watches once...
-It was a waist of time.
+You know that cemetery up the road?
+People are dying to get in there.

 [
-Mon Dec 29 00:33:32 UTC 2025
+Tue Dec 30 00:30:46 UTC 2025
  ]